Nikumaroro: SS Norwich City wreck

 During a storm on 29 November 1929, the SS Norwich City, a large unladen British freighter with a crew of 35 men, ran aground on the reef at the island's northwest corner.
 A fire broke out in the engine room and all hands abandoned ship in darkness through storm waves across the dangerous coral reef.
 There were 11 fatalities.
 The survivors camped near collapsed structures from the abortive Arundel coconut plantation and were rescued after several days on the island.
 The devastated wreck of the Norwich City was a prominent landmark on the reef for 70 years, although by 2007, only the ship's keel, engine, and two large tanks remained.
-A Digital Globe satellite image taken 15 November 2016, shows one of the two tanks pushed inland by wave action, and the engine is now gone.
+A Digital Globe satellite image taken 15 November 2016 shows one of the two tanks pushed inland by wave action, and the engine is now gone.

 Amelia Earhart

-Amelia Earhart attempted her world flight in 1937, but she and navigator Fred Noonan disappeared after the plane left Lae, New Guinea and headed for Howland Island.
+Amelia Earhart attempted her world flight in 1937, but she and navigator Fred Noonan disappeared after the plane left Lae, New Guinea, and headed for Howland Island.
 Nikumaroro Island—then called Gardner Island—is about 400 mi southeast of Howland Island.
-During the subsequent search for them and their plane, the United States Navy checked several nearby islands, including Gardner Island.
-A few months after their disappearance, a boat also visited Gardner Island, but found nothing.
+During the subsequent search for them and their plane, the United States Navy checked several nearby islands, and flew over Gardner Island, noting "signs of recent habitation", though they presumed the island was uninhabited.
+A British exploratory expedition visited Gardner Island in October 1937 but found nothing.
 In 1938, recent skeletal remains were found on the island, but they were not linked to Earhart's flight.

 The International Group for Historic Aircraft Recovery (TIGHAR) made several expeditions to Nikumaroro during the 1990s, 2000s, and 2010s.
-The group investigated the renewed hypothesis that Earhart and Noonan had landed on Gardner Island after they had failed to find Howland Island.
-TIGHAR found and cataloged artifacts: U.S. beauty and skin-care products that may have dated to the 1930s, such as flakes of rouge and a shattered mirror from a woman's cosmetic compact, parts of a folding pocket knife, traces of campfires bearing bird and fish bones, clams opened in the same way as oysters in New England, "empty shells laid out as if to collect rain water", and U.S. bottles dating from before World War II.
+The group investigated the renewed hypothesis that Earhart and Noonan had landed on Gardner Island after they had failed to find Howland Island, and died as castaways.
+TIGHAR found and cataloged artifacts: U.S. beauty and skin-care products that may have dated to the 1930s, such as flakes of rouge and a shattered mirror from a woman's cosmetic compact, fragments of a cosmetic ointment pot encrusted with dried mercuric residue, parts of a folding pocket knife, traces of campfires bearing bird and fish bones, clams opened in the same way as oysters in New England, "empty shells laid out as if to collect rain water", and U.S. bottles dating from before World War II.
 What appeared to be the phalanx bone of a human finger had DNA tests done, but the tests were inconclusive as to whether it was turtle or human bone.
-A piece of aircraft grade aluminum found on the island closely resembles a patch that is in photographs of Earhart's airplane.
+A piece of aircraft-grade aluminum found on the island closely resembles a patch that is in photographs of Earhart's airplane.